Adalida

 "Adalida" is a song recorded by American country music artist George Strait.
 It was released in March 1995 as the third single from his album Lead On.
 It peaked at number 3 in the United States, and number 2 in Canada.
 It was written by Mike Geiger, Woody Mullis and Michael Huffman.

 Content

 The song is an uptempo, in which the narrator refers to a "Cajun queen" named Adalida.

 It was inspired by a young lady George Strait met in his hometown, named Ida.
 He was about to sing at the strawberry festival in Poteet, when he ran into her.

+Cover versions

+Country music band Sugarland covered the song from the television special George Strait: ACM Artist of the Decade All Star Concert.

+Tim Armstrong from the band Rancid, covered the song in 2012 with his side project Tim Timebomb.

 Critical reception

-Deborah Evans Price, of Billboard magazine reviewed the song favorably, calling it a "zydeco-spiced single."
-She goes on to say that in the hands of a lesser singer, "a song like this would have been difficult to stretch."
+Deborah Evans Price, of Billboard magazine reviewed the song favorably, calling it a "zydeco-spiced single", and that in the hands of a lesser singer, "a song like this would have been difficult to stretch."
 Alanna Nash of Entertainment Weekly was less favorable, saying that it "fails to challenge him in even the slightest way".